Dream of: 07 October 1999 "In Iran ... Again"

 A discussion began about whether the United States would attack Iran in order to free us.
 Someone mentioned Ronald Reagan in a disparaging tone.
-Normally I wasn't a Reagan fan; but I joined the conversation, chiming in that at least the Ayatollah Khomenei had respected Reagan.
+Normally I was not a Reagan fan; but I joined the conversation, chiming in that at least the Ayatollah Khomenei had respected Reagan.
 I continued arguing that in 1980 Reagan had achieved the release of the American hostages because Khomenei had respected Reagan.
 In my mind I thought about whether "1980" was the correct year.
 I concluded that Reagan had been president from 1980 to 1988, and that the hostages had been freed when Reagan had first become president, so 1980 must be correct.

 Although I didn't mention to the others that I had once been in prison in Iran, the thought of my previous incarceration was heavy on my mind.
 I especially didn't know what had possessed me to return to Iran again.
 I knew I shouldn't have come back, yet here I was.
 How could I have been so stupid?